Top Auto Insurance Coverage Choices for Drivers in California

 Liability Coverage

-Liability coverage is required for every driver in California.
-It pays for injuries or damage you cause to others in an accident, but it doesn't cover your own car.
-The minimum coverage amounts are:
+Liability insurance is mandatory in California.
+It covers injuries or property damage you cause to others, but not your own car.
+The state minimum requirements are:

 Collision and Comprehensive Coverage